hackclub/golden/README.md

 ## Meet the Team
 The amazing team that put this event together:
-Krisha, Ester, Kayla, Ria, Fiona, Fatimah, Audrey, and Reva
+Krisha, Ester, Kayla, Ria, Sarah, Fiona, Fatimah, Audrey, and Reva

+Special thanks to Zenab, Melanie, and Tom Preston-Werner